 For 90% of the brands Sagittarius works with, the inbound phone channel is still key.
 For some brands, in fact, their web presence isn’t there to drive online transactions; it’s there primarily to drive inbound phone calls.
 For higher value holidays, or group bookings, being able to bridge the gap from online, to going ahead and booking, phone calls are vital.
 And if you’re not measuring the impact of these phone calls, then you can’t make any kind of educated decisions about how effective your digital marketing is.

 Well said Josh.

-Watch this space for the full podcast and hear Josh discuss more, including the importance of first and last click attribution.
+Listen in to the full podcast and hear Josh discuss more, including the importance of first and last click attribution.
 Something we know a thing or two about.
 Read more here.